Mining industry of South Africa: Working conditions

 The gold mining rate was 0.71, platinum mining was 0.24 and other mining was 0.35.
 (For comparison, the rate in the Sixties was around 1.5—see any Chamber of Mines Annual of the period).
 The reason for the difference is quite clear; the gold mines are much deeper and conditions are both more difficult and dangerous than on the shallower platinum mines.

 Falls of ground dominated the causes at 72, machinery, transportation and mining accidents caused 70 and the remainder were classed as general.
 Of the falls of ground, approx. two-thirds were on the deep gold mines, a reflection of the extreme pressure at depth and continual movement of the country rock.

 Fatalities in machinery, mining, and transportation often resulted from direct safety violations.
 These included working on ATVs without safety belts, working below loose rock in ore passes, being crushed between mining locomotives and ventilation door frames due to minimal clearance, and working on running conveyors.
 Drilling into misfires was another cited example of sloppy and unsafe mining.

-It is difficult to see how falls of ground can be eliminated given their frequent unpredictability, which is increasing with depth, and the difficulties in providing continuous roof support as on longwall coal mines due to the violence of a face blast in the hard rock of the gold mines but clearly much can be done to improve training and to instill a sense of safe working practice in the miners, many of whom are relatively inexperienced.
+Falls of ground can be difficult to eliminate, given their unpredictability, which increases with depth.
+There are difficulties in providing continuous roof support, as on longwall coal mines, due to the violence of a face blast in the hard rock of the gold mines.
+But improved training could instill a sense of safe working practice in relatively inexperienced miners.

 Mine safety received considerable publicity in 2007, particularly after 3,200 workers were temporarily trapped underground at the Elandskraal mine after a compressed air pipe ruptured due to internal corrosion, broke loose and fell into the man-hoisting shaft.
 The workers were eventually rescued through the rock hoisting shaft after the blasting smoke had cleared.
 The incident caused South African President Thabo Mbeki to mandate full safety audits for all operating mines.
 This audit has caused additional facilities to shut down temporarily, including the nation's largest gold mine located at Driefontein.